The Holiday Shopping Game Plan

 This mall has a well-earned reputation as the go-to holiday shopping destination.
-It’s a retail playground that encompasses over 200 stores (many of which are Calgary’s only location, such as Williams-Sonoma and Pottery Barn).
+It’s a retail playground that encompasses over 250 premium brand-name stores (many of which are Calgary’s only location, such as Williams-Sonoma and Pottery Barn).
 Adding to this retail paradise is the recently unveiled expansion with over 60 new retailers including Abercrombie & Fitch, Anthropologie, Burberry, Hollister, Michael Kors, Urban Outfitters and Steve Madden.

 Voted the "Top Shopping Centre" by the Calgary Herald’s 2009 Readers' Choice Awards, Market Mall is North Calgary’s largest mall.
 Situated away from the bustling downtown core, Market Mall can be less crowded during the holiday rush than its other mall rivals.
-But don’t let that fool you; this mall has serious retail prowess with over 220 fashion and lifestyle brands including the Apple Store, H&M, Aritzia, Sephora and Toys ‘R’ Us.
+But don’t let that fool you; this mall has serious retail prowess with over 220 fashion and lifestyle brands including the Apple Store, H&M, Aritzia, Sephora and the Disney Store.

 Welcome to comfort shopping.
-Southcentre is recently renovated and boasting holiday must-haves from the likes of Coach, Crate & Barrel, lululemon, the Disney Store and many, many more.
+Southcentre is recently renovated and boasting holiday must-haves from the likes of Coach, Crate & Barrel, Lululemon, Restoration Hardware and many, many more.
 Plus, when your male shopping companion starts to fade, he can be lovingly deposited in the Sports Zone – an area devoted to showing all-day action on two 65” HD TVs furnished with plush leather seats.

 Play Two: Unique Attire & Adornments